dobkeratops/rfcs/0000-placeholder_hole_syntax.md

  `_{ foo: expr, bar: expr,.. }`  - find any structs with these named fields

 ## Other possibilities
-In future tooling - an interactive environment could provide GUI dropboxes to fill in the holes, with continuous compilation in the background, gathering suggestions.
+In future tooling - an interactive environment could provide GUI dropboxes to fill in the holes, with continuous compilation in the background, gathering suggestions, giving a similar editing experience to OO autocomplete.

 # Drawbacks